 Be sure the stone is completely cool before washing.
 Use the nylon scraper to scrape off any food residue from the surface.
 If your stone is glazed, just place it under a hot water stream as you scrape the surface with the nylon scraper.

 Unglazed pizza stones tend to absorb moisture.
 If your pizza stone is porous, it is advised to just wipe with a damp cloth after scraping off the baked food.

 Never use soap or detergent for washing because the porous surface of the stone will absorb cleaning liquids.
 If you use soap or detergent, you risk altering the taste of your next pizza.
 Detergents also can ruin the seasoning.
 This rule doesn’t apply to certain brands of glazed pizza stones, which can be washed using water and soap.

 Pizza stones should not be used if wet.
 If you do hand wash your unglazed pizza stone, you should place it in the oven for an hour and slowly increase the heat.
 This way you will get rid of any excess moisture before the next use.
-Exposing the stone to extreme heat changes when wet can lead to stress cracks.
+Exposing the stone to extreme heat changes while it is wet can lead to stress cracks.

 How to Remove Stains from a Pizza Stone